Jared Mees

-Jared Mees (born April 16, 1986) is an American professional dirt track motorcycle racer.
-He competes in the AMA Grand National Championship winning the GNC1 title in 2012, 2014, and 2015, the Grand National Twins Championship in 2009, and the Grand National Singles Championship in 2012.
+Jared Mees (born April 16, 1986) is an American former professional dirt track motorcycle racer.
+He competed in the AMA Grand National Championship winning the overall title nine times.
+He also won the Grand National Twins Championship in 2009 and 2011, and the Grand National Singles Championship in 2012.

 He is married to former professional motorcycle racer Nichole Cheza.

 AMA Pro Flat Track

 Mees secured the 2017 American Flat Track Championship with a victory at the Williams Grove Half-Mile event, clinching the championship with two rounds remaining in the season.

 Jared Mees at the Sturgis TT 2017.

 Superprestigio Dirt Track

 As the 2014 Grand National Champion, Mees was invited to participate in the Superprestigio Dirt Track race on December 13, 2014, at the Palau Sant Jordi in Barcelona, Spain.
 He placed second to MotoGP Champion Marc Marquez in the final.

 On December 12, 2015, Mees will again compete in the Superprestigio Dirt Track against a host of international racers and also against his countryman, Brad Baker.